barbazul/1kfa/mod_guide_campaigns.md

 of your friends.
 Even the most ephemeral or small contribution is special because it was unique to that person in that context.

-If you want to make a game of Deckahedron World really great, pay attention to *who* your friends are and guess at *why* they are expressing their character the way they do.
+If you want to make a game of 1kFA really great, pay attention to *who* your friends are and guess at *why* they are expressing their character the way they do.
 Then use those guesses in the story.